-With ongoing research, the LAST product family has grown to include products designed to increase the life of all kinds of acoustical and video media, from reel-to-reel tapes to CDs and DVDs.
+Our story continued with careful attention to our vision of research-based products.
+The LAST product family has grown to include products designed to increase the life of all kinds of audio and video media, from reel-to-reel tapes to CDs and DVDs.
 LAST formulas help individuals, institutions, and the recording and broadcast industries to save and protect their vast libraries of recorded information.

 The Last Factory sale in 2019